2020 Fantasy Baseball Ranking Tiers: Outfield

 - Marcell Ozuna (ATL)

 Byrant has only had 100 RBIs once in his career.
-Judge would be up in Tier 2 if he was healthy.
-Jimenez finished the season strong, and he is a prime candidate to breakout this season into a higher tier.
+Judge would be up in Tier 2 if he was healthy, but he’s had yet another setback.
+It’s hard to draft him.
+Jimenez finished the season strong, and he is a prime candidate to break out this season into a higher tier.

 It was another quiet, productive year for Rosario in 2019.
 His walk rate is still a concern, but the makes it work.
-Alvarez is likely only a DH this season, and he’s dealing with a knee injury already.
-Fade him at his current price.
+Alvarez is likely only a DH this season, and you need to be concerned about his knees.
+Fade him at his current price, and take Nelson Cruz instead.

-Like Judge, if Stanton were healthy, he’d be going higher.
+Like Judge, if Stanton were guaranteed to be healthy, he’d be going higher.
 At this point with him, you need him to fall to around pick 100 to justify the selection.
 Ozuna was the victim of some bad luck last year.
 He’s betting on himself in Atlanta, and you should, too.

 Tier 6: Speed, power, and unappreciation